Living Learning Communities (LLCs): Row Houses

 Dr. Joseph Moening

 Are you a major in Cannabis Business, Cannabis Chemistry, Cannabis Science, or Cannabis Production?
 This house is for you!

 Erie Hall has two sides; the North-side houses males while the South-side houses females.
 Each side of the house has a full kitchen, laundry room, dining area, common area, access to a library/study room, and two bathrooms.
 Both sides have one single room and four double rooms.

 Each Row House is unique, but the majority of the bedrooms are designed for two individuals, with a few single and three person bedrooms.
 Each Row House has a full kitchen, laundry room, library/study room and a large common living area.

 24-hour visitation is permitted among residents within their own Row House.
 24-hour visitation is permitted among nonresident guests within a limited length of stay.

 The Row is staffed by three student Resident Advisors (RAs).
 The staff’s main goals are to provide the residents with valuable information, create a positive community through educational programming, maintain a safe and high-quality living environment and serve as a resource whenever a student has a question or concern.
-The Hall Director (HD) office is located in the Campus Life Office (Cisler 125)..
+The Residence Hall Coordinators office is located in the Campus Life Office (Cisler 125).